KrystianGH2/nextjs-rest-api/README.md

 - userID: Identifies the user whose note needs to be deleted.
 - noteID: Specifies the particular note within that user's collection to be deleted.

+### Conclusion

+Despite a few challenges in learning, this project has opened up exciting possibilities for the future.
+Exploring API development has boosted my project-making skills, and I'm eager to tackle full-stack applications in upcoming projects.
+This assignment, in particular, sparked my interest in working with APIs.
+The experience not only expanded my skill set but also laid the foundation for more engaging projects in the near future.